tma9531/MDD-Proj/README.md

-Repo Miner: fetches commits from Github repositories, tests for repo_miner included
+Repo Miner: fetches commits and issues from Github repositories.
+Tests for repo_miner are included.